Ever heard of Take Me Back To Dear Old Blighty, Now I Have To Call Him Father, It Takes An Irish Heart To Sing An Irish Song, or Bless ’Em All?

 Godfrey’s first successes seem to have come in 1907 when he teamed up with lyricist Harry Castling to produce Meet Me Jenny When The Sun Goes Down and It’s The Only Bit Of English That We’ve Got, which Billy Williams, among others, recorded successfully.
 Indeed, with that hit, Billy Williams began to accept an increasing number of songs from Godfrey — so much so that, from 1911 until his untimely death in Brighton in 1915, almost every one of Billy’s large number of recordings was a Williams and Godfrey composition.
 It was quite an extraordinary blend of talents, and a testament to Godfrey’s skill at crafting songs to suit the singer.

 “Williams and Godfrey” was also something of a business partnership.
 But Godfrey, in common with most Music Hall songwriters, was not much of a businessman.
 In those days, the custom, at least in Britain — American songwriters enjoyed a rather more developed system of intellectual property rights — was to sell songs outright to a performer or publisher for a few pounds.
 The writers rarely figured to get much in the way of a cut of the royalties.
 Godfrey earned quite a bit at times, and certainly enough in the better years to provide a comfortable middle-class existence for his family in the South London borough of Streatham (their address for many years was 6 Streatham Place; alas, the golden arches of a fast-food restaurant now occupy the site).
 He had to be prolific, however.
 Typical of the arrangements of the day is the letter opposite, in which Godfrey assigns his rights to Williams to song after song for a few guineas each.
 Williams, in contrast, would receive, in addition to half of the composing royalties, a hundred pounds or more for each recording session as well as royalties from sheet music and disc and cylinder sales, not to mention hefty performance fees.
-Billy was, no doubt, worth every penny, but the songwriters didn’t get rich unless they started their own music publishing companies, as did Lawrence Wright and Worton David, for example.
+Billy was, no doubt, worth every penny, but the songwriters didn’t get rich unless they started their own music publishing companies, as did A.J.
+Mills and Bennett Scott (with Star Music), Lawrence Wright, and Worton David, for example.

-Godfrey’s association with Billy Williams was close in the few years before World War One but by no means exclusive.
+Godfrey’s association with Billy Williams was close in the few years before World War One, but by no means exclusive.
 While keeping Billy well supplied, he was under contract to music publishers Francis, Day & Hunter and later Bert Feldman, and was writing a huge number of songs for other performers, among them some of the biggest stars of the Music Hall, including the Australian Florrie Forde, Mark Sheridan, Dorothy Ward, Shaun Glenville, Ella Retford, and Vesta Victoria.

 The Golden Years